Download a copy of this week's worship folder

-Free parking is available on nearby streets.
+Parking is available on nearby streets.
 Homestead Borough meters are not enforced on Lord's Days or holidays.
-Additional parking is available in the Verizon parking lot on the opposite corner of 9th & Ann.
-We ask that do not use the Homestead Presbyterian Church lot on 9th Avenue or any neighboring church parking lots.
+Additional parking is available in the Verizon parking lot located at the corner of Ninth and Ann.
+Please do not park in the Homestead United Presbyterian Church lot on Ninth Ave. or in any nearby church parking lots.

 What is a "Reformed Baptist Church?"

 Christian in Faith.

 We believe in one Triune God: Father, Son, and Holy Spirit.
 One God, who created mankind in His own image and planned for our salvation from sin and death from all eternity.
 We believe in the virgin birth of Jesus Christ, the Son of God.
 We believe in His death and resurrection and affirm that He is seated at the right hand of God the Father and rules and reigns over all.
 We believe in the one Gospel of Jesus Christ as revealed in God's Holy Word.

 Reformed in Understanding.

 By "Reformed" we mean that we believe that the Bible is the only rule for faith and life.
 In the 16th and 17th centuries, men of faith who believed this simple truth sought to reform the Roman church.
 This group, collectively known as Protestants, formed churches teaching five doctrines that became known as the "Doctrines of Grace."
 We affirm all of these essential teachings of Christian faith and for this reason identify with the Reformers calling ourselves "Reformed."